sparkfun/SparkFun_DataLogger/docs/contribute.md

     * We will review your suggested improvements to make sure they are correct and fit within our documentation standards.

 ## Improve our Hardware Design
-All of our designs are open-source!
+This hardware design is open-source!
 Please help us make it better.

-* Our board design files are contained in the [`Hardware` folder of the SparkFun DataLogger IoT repository](https://github.com/sparkfun/SparkFun_DataLogger/tree/main/Hardware).
+* Our board design files are contained in the [`Hardware` folder of the SparkFun DataLogger IoT repository](https://github.com/sparkfun/SparkFun_DataLogger_IoT_9DoF/tree/main/Hardware).

 ### Submit a Design Improvement
 1. Fork this repo